Yaccobv2/Pose-estimation-cv-system/README.md

 # Implementation
-This project was done on the jetson-nano development kit.
-We evaluated it using gpu acceleration using OpenCV with CUDA and Cudnn.
-The system achieved about 7 frames per second when detecting the foot and barbell.
+This project was implemented on the jetson-nano development kit.
+We evaluated it using gpu acceleration using OpenCV compiled with CUDA and Cudnn.
+The system achieved about 7 frames per second when detecting the foot and the barbell.

 # Video presentation